 Travelling from Dubrovnik to Montenegro?
 Whether you take a bus, drive in a car or hop on the ferry, these are the best ways of travelling between the two!

 Often referred to as the Pearl of the Adriatic, Dubrovnik is well-known for its fabulous architecture and the historic old centre.
 This is where you’ll lose hours walking around cobblestone alleyways, popping into little boutique shops or having a glass of wine in the Old Town Square.

 One of my favorite things to do here is going for a walk along the top of the city’s medieval walls and enjoying spectacular views of the Dalmatian coast.
 Honestly, the views are some of my favourite in all of Croatia, they’re that beautiful.

 Also, if you’re a fan of Game of Thrones (who isn’t, right?), Dubrovnik is the setting for King’s Landing.
 This means you’ll be walking home one evening and suddenly realise you’re basically in a film set.
 That’s exactly what happened to me.

 Although this UNESCO World Heritage Site has plenty to offer, there are loads of incredible day trips from Dubrovnik well worth looking at.
-And a few of my favs are to Montenegro, a country I absolutely love.
+And a few of my favourites are to Montenegro, a country I absolutely love.

-I’ve traveled from Dubrovnik to Montenegro a bunch of times and the trip between these two destinations is incredibly easy.
+I’ve traveled from Dubrovnik to Montenegro a bunch of times over the years, and the trip between these two destinations is incredibly easy.